swastika0015/product-scrapper/README.md

 This project implements a solution to scrape all products and accumulate them into an array from an imaginary API with limited results per search.

-## Features
-- Fetches products within a specified price range.
-- Handles pagination for fetching all products.
-- Includes a mock function for testing purposes.

 ## Installation

 1. Clone the repository: